AZAMCLOUD/ECS-CICD-PROJ/README.md

 ##  Project Objective

-- Automate the entire build, containerization, and deployment process
-- Achieve zero-downtime deployments using ECS Blue/Green deployments
-- Utilize fully managed AWS services to ensure scalability, flexibility, and reliability
+- Create a container image and pushed it to Amazon ECR.
+- Deploy containers on Amazon ECS (Fargate).
+- Integrate CodePipeline with CodeBuild for CI/CD.
+- Use CloudWatch for logging and ECS task monitoring.

 ---